A truly Ecuadorean-British school

 The school is a registered foundation whose sole purpose is educational.
-We are a British curriculum school of international quality, preparing children and students up to university entrance.
-Our programmes of study are based on the National Curriculum of England, the Cambridge International General Certificate of Secondary Education (iGCSE) in Years 10-11, and the International Baccalaureate (IBO) Diploma programmes in Years 12–13.
+We are a British curriculum school of international quality, preparing students aged 3 - 18 for university entrance.
+Our programmes of study are based on the English National Curriculum, with the Cambridge International General Certificate of Secondary Education (iGCSE) in Years 10-11, and the International Baccalaureate (IBO) Diploma programmes in Years 12–13.

 BSQ will be a leading centre of excellence providing the foundations for lifelong learning and success within a global context.